 The province of Manitoba, impelled by two notorious cases of neglected justice for its native people, conducted an Aboriginal Justice Inquiry.
-The two-volume report begins:

-The justice system has failed Manitoba's Aboriginal people on a massive scale.
+The two-volume report begins: "The justice system has failed Manitoba's Aboriginal people on a massive scale.
 It has been insensitive and inaccessible, and has arrested and imprisoned Aboriginal people in grossly disproportionate numbers.
 Aboriginal people who are arrested are more likely than non-Aboriginal people to be denied bail, spend more time in pre-trial detention and spend less time with their lawyers, and, if convicted, are more likely to be incarcerated.

-It is not merely that the justice system has failed Aboriginal people; justice also has been denied to them.
+"It is not merely that the justice system has failed Aboriginal people; justice also has been denied to them.
 For more than a century the rights of Aboriginal people have been ignored and eroded.
 The result of this denial has been injustice of the most profound kind (Hamilton and Sinclair, 1991, p.
-1).
+1)."

 James McCloskey, founder of Centurion Ministries in the U.S., estimates that as many as one in ten persons convicted of a serious and violent crime is entirely innocent of the offence (1991, p.
-119).
+123).
 His work is totally dedicated to freeing the wrongfully convicted from prison.
 Freedom Press in Leesburg Virginia, and A.I.D.W.Y.C.
-(Association in Defence of the Wrongly Convicted) in Canada

-17 A movie documentary was subsequently produced on his ordeal.

-18 The book, Justice Denied (1986) tells most of the story, except the Royal Commission was conducted after publication of the book.
-There is also a feature-length movie that dramatizes his story.
+(Association in Defence of the Wrongly Convicted) in Canada do similar work.
+McCloskey explains convincingly how this can be the case in the article cited.
+He states: "An innocent person in prison, in my view, is about as rare as a pigeon in the park...
+Although no one has any real idea of what proportion it has reached, it is my perception that at least 10 percent of those convicted of serious and violent crimes are completely innocent (p.
+1)."
+He concludes: "Untold numbers of innocents have tumbled into the dark pit of prison.
+Some of them have eventually gained their freedom, but a majority remain buried in prison, completely forsaken by the outside world (p.
+10)."

-19 Other quotations by him are from the same source.
+23 Other quotations by him are from the same source.